gwcbi/HPC/slurm.md

 9. `module load` loads any modules you need to perform tasks on the cluster.
 In order to see what modules are on the cluster, you can log into the cluster and execute `module avail` in the terminal.
 A list will appear and just copy and past the name of the module after `module load`.
 You can load as many modules as needed.
 **NOTE:** You can request cores instead of nodes, although I don't think it works on Colonial One.
 To select cores and not an entire node, remove `-n 16` from the shell script and add `-c 6` and `--mem-per-cpu=5333`.
 Here `-c` requests the number of cores, while `--mem-per-cpu` allocates an amount of memory (Mb) per cpu.

-### Slurm commands when logged in on the cluster

-`sbatch shell_file`
-When executed in your home directory, this submits a job to the cluster.
-`squeue`
-Shows your jobs that are either running or in the queue.
-It returns the following information: Job ID, Partition, Name, User, Time, and Nodes.
-`scancel job_id`
-This cancels a job that is in the queue or running on the cluster.
-You can get the job id by executing `squeue` when logged in on the cluster.
-`sinfo`
-Shows available and unavailable nodes on the cluster according to partition (i.e., 64gb, 128gb, etc.)

 ### Example Slurm array shell script